-ISIS ideology has also inspired a wave of vehicle and knife attacks in Europe, including one carried out by a Tunisian who used a truck to kill 86 people and injure 434 more at a Bastille Day celebration in Nice, France, in July 2016.
+ISIS ideology also has inspired a wave of vehicle and knife attacks in Europe, including one carried out by a Tunisian who used a truck to kill 86 people and injure 434 more at a Bastille Day celebration in Nice, France, in July 2016.
 In June 2017, in another such attack, three men killed eight people and injured 47 on or near London Bridge in London, England, by running over them or stabbing them.
 London Bridge also was the site of a November 29, 2019, knife attack by an ISIS supporter who killed two people and wounded three more before being killed by police.
+In Europe, including one carried out by a police.
+In Europe, including one carried out by a police.
+In Europe, including one carried out by a police.
+In Europe, including one carried out by a police.
+In Europe, including one carried out by a police.

-ISIS has demonstrated an interest in carrying out biological attacks.
-Sief Allah H., a Tunisian asylum seeker who was in contact with ISIS, and his German wife Yasmin H. were arrested in Cologne in June 2018 after they had produced ricin as part of a suspected attack.
-This was the first time that ricin had been successfully produced in the West as part of an alleged Islamist terrorist plot.
+ISIS has demonstrated an interest in carrying out chemical and biological attacks.
+Sief Allah H., a Tunisian asylum seeker who was in contact with ISIS, and his German wife Yasmin H. were arrested in Cologne in June 2018 after they had produced ricin as part of a suspected attack.82 This was the first time that ricin had been successfully produced in the West as part of an alleged Islamist terrorist plot.
+ISIS also developed weapons that were armed with botulinum toxin, mustard gas, and chlorine gas in what U.S. officials described as "a crash effort aimed at building the biggest arsenal of chemical and, potentially, biological weapons ever assembled by a terrorist group."83 ISIS planned to use such weapons in attacks on targets in Western Europe, including U.S. military bases, but its plans were disrupted by U.S. air strikes on its weapons laboratories and personnel.
+Before the fall of its "caliphate," ISIS became "the first non-state actor to have developed a banned chemical warfare agent and combined it with a projectile delivery system" when it launched attacks with mustard agent and chlorine gas against adversaries in Iraq and Syria.84

-Overall, as of May 2019, ISIS was known to have had some involvement-ranging from merely inspirational to hands-on and operational-in more than 150 plots and attacks in Europe since January 2014 that had led to 371 deaths and more than 1,700 injuries.79 This includes the loss of American lives abroad.
-An American college student was killed in Paris in November 2015, four Americans were killed in the March 2016 Brussels attack, and another three were killed in the July 2026 Nice attack.80 Moreover, the threat is by no means confined to Europe: Americans were also killed in attacks for which ISIS claimed responsibility in Tajikistan in July 2018 and Sri Lanka in April 2019.
+Overall, as of May 2019, ISIS was known to have had some involvement-ranging from merely inspirational to hands-on and operational-in more than 150 plots and attacks in Europe since January 2014 that had led to 371 deaths and more than 1,700 injuries.
+This includes the loss of American lives abroad.
+An American college student was killed in Paris in November 2015, four Americans were killed in the March 2016 Brussels attack, and another three were killed in the July 2026 Nice attack.
+Moreover, the threat is by no means confined to Europe: Americans were also killed in attacks for which ISIS claimed responsibility in Tajikistan in July 2018 and Sri Lanka in April 2019.